 Stop fiddling around with multiple remotes and applications and upgrade your TV-watching experience with a smart TV and speakers.

-- Amazon Fire TV Stick w Voice Remote
+- Amazon Fire TV Stick 4K with Voice Remote

 Step Three: Do your research.

 Just because you're on a budget doesn't mean you should be buying the cheapest devices available—this is your home we're talking about!
 Instead, as you'd do with any big purchase, do some research to get a rough idea of the typical costs and determine if there may be comparable products that are more reasonably priced but still high quality.
 Remember: Any smart home device you purchase should be from a trusted brand—one that's investing in security and frequently updating their devices—and has the potential to be compatible with future smart home purchases.